top of page

 Astral projection is when you're awake and you consciously feel your dream/astral/energy body separating from your physical body.
 It's a very bizarre experience.
 Your astral body is apparently always "tethered" to your physical body through the "silver cord" which some people say is actually a worm hole emanating from your pineal gland.
 You can't loose your astral body.
 If anything ever happens, you simply snap back through the silver cord, pop back into your body and wake up instantaneously.
 You can apparently travel through time and space and visit all sorts of people and places in an astral projection.

-I've had so many awesome experiences lucid dreaming and astral projecting.
+I've had so many awesome lucid dreaming and astral projecting experiences.
 I've dreamt about several of my past lives and have had all sorts of wild adventures like riding a polar bear and going to outer space.
 I've astral projected and flown to different places.
 One time I even felt like I dreamt 40 years worth of a past life in one night!
 Just all sorts of awesome and memorable experiences.
 Be sure to check out all my wild stories on my journal!

 -Go to sleep.